Here are 18 Scottish actors with the highest reported net worth in 2022

-Scottish actors: 18 actors from Scotland with the highest net worth 2022 - including Outlander's Sam Heughan
+Richest actors: 18 Scottish actors with the highest net worth 2022, Sam Heughan and Billy Connolly net worth

-These 18 Scottish actors are reported to have the highest net-worth – including Sam Heughan, Billy Connolly and Karen Gillan.
+Here are the 18 Scottish actors reported to have the highest net-worth – including Sam Heughan, Billy Connolly and Karen Gillan.

 Scotland might indeed be the home of beautiful scenery, stunning architecture and Irn Bru – but it is also called home by some of the world’s greatest actors.